lfrincond/seismic_imaging_course/README.md

 [MSc. course In Exploration and Applied Geophysics](https://www.dst.unipi.it/home-wgf.html)

 This is a computational exercise for a practical application of FWI and RTM using synthetic data.
-Developed by Feliper Rincón at University of Pisa, Italy.
+Developed by Felipe Rincón at University of Pisa, Italy.

 If you have any questions, please contact Felipe by email: felipe.rincon@phd.unipi.it